 Assuming both options are available to you, there's no right or wrong answer to this

 question.
-There are strong arguments to be made on both sides.
 You need to weigh

 all of the factors, and make a decision based on your own needs and priorities.
 It's best to have a professional assist you with this, since the decision you make